zer0def/nginxinc-kubernetes-ingress/examples/custom-templates/README.md

 # Custom Templates

-The Ingress controller allows you to customize your templates through a [ConfigMap](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/) via the following keys:
+The Ingress controller allows you to customize your templates through a [ConfigMap](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#snippets-and-custom-templates) via the following keys:
 * `main-template` - Sets the main NGINX configuration template.
 * `ingress-template` - Sets the Ingress NGINX configuration template for an Ingress resource.
+* `virtualserver-template` - Sets the NGINX configuration template for an VirtualServer resource.

 ## Example
 ```yaml